M-o-a-T/moat/README.rst

 Background
 ++++++++++

-`asyncmodbus` diverges from `pymodbus` in that it does not expose a data store, context to the user.
+`moat-modbus` diverges from `pymodbus` in that it does not expose a data store, context to the user.
 Instead, every bus value is a separate object, with arbitrary length and encapsulating its encoding and decoding rules.